-In Spring 2016 I am teaching MAT 151 Calculus II and MAT 260 Multivariable Calculus I. For more information on the courses I have taught, please see my teaching page.
+In Autumn 2016 I am teaching MAT 150 Calculus I and MAT 160 Calculus for Math and Science Majors I. For more information on the courses I have taught, please see my teaching page.

 My research is in the branch of algebra called representation theory.
 Specifically, I study the representation theory and cohomology of algebraic groups and related structures, including Lie algebras, finite group schemes, finite groups of Lie type, quantized enveloping algebras, Lie superalgebras, and Hopf algebras.
 A complete list of my research papers, as well as a more detailed description of my research interests, can be found on my research page.